CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 - CPU Threads with Streaming to GPU: JSON chunks are processed by CPU threads, which then continually stream the flattened data into a queue.
 After reading the queue, the GPU aggregates and hashes the data and outputs the results.
 Expected Level of Optimisation: Higher, it creates a real-time data stream between the CPU and GPU and eliminates file I/O overhead.

-- Fully Parallel CPU-GPU Integration: Data is parsed and streamed into a queue by CPU threads, and then processed in parallel by several GPU threads.
+- Fully Parallel CPU-GPU Integration: Data is parsed and streamed into a queue by CPU threads and then processed in parallel by several GPU threads.
 The GPU buffer is used for aggregation, and the output is where the results are written.
 Expected Level of Optimisation: Maximum, it enables the fastest and most effective processing by making full use of CPU and GPU parallelism.

 ### Flow Diagram